 End: The vaccine was developed and then licensed in 1953.
 One vaccine is enough for life.
 It’s mostly recommended for those 9 months and older, especially if you live or travel to high-risk areas.
 You can find these specific countries at the Centers for Disease Control and Prevention (CDC) website.

-Now: Mosquitoes are key to how this disease spreads.
+Now: Mosquitoes are key to how this disease spreads, especially in countries like Central and South America and Africa.
 Eliminating them has been successful in controlling yellow fever.
 While yellow fever has no cure, someone who does recover from the illness becomes immune for the rest of their life.

 The United States had three serious waves of cholera, an infection of the intestine, between 1832 and 1866.
 The pandemic began in India, and swiftly spread across the globe through trade routes.
 New York City was usually the first city to feel the impact.
 An estimated two to six Americans died per day during the outbreak.